iboutsikas/iboutsikas.github.io/docs/6.2.0/installation.md

 For more information on gem-based themes, see the [Jekyll Documentation](http://jekyllrb.com/docs/themes/).

 ## Via zip
-If you downloaded the zip, the folder structure will look like:
+If you downloaded the zip, the folder structure will look something like:

 ~~~
 ├── _data